-Circular packing or circular treemap allows to visualise a hierarchic architecture.
-It is an equivalent of a treemap or a dendrogram, where each branch of the tree is represented as a circle and its sub-branches are represented as circles inside of it.
+Circular packing or circular treemap allows to visualize a hierarchic organization.
+It is an equivalent of a treemap or a dendrogram, where each node of the tree is represented as a circle and its sub-nodes are represented as circles inside of it.

-The ggiraph library allows to get an interactive version of circular packing with 1 level.
+ggiraph library allows to get an interactive circular packing with 1 level of hierarchy.
 This is really handy: hover the plot and you will get more information concerning each circle.
-See the code here.

 If your dataset is a hierarchy, it is time to switch to other tools.
 For static versions, the

 ggraph package is the best option.
 It follows the grammar of graphic and makes it a breeze to customize the appearance following the same logic than